attogram/llm-council/README.md

   ./council.sh [flags] [topic]

 Flags:
+  -m,  -models      Specify which models join the chat (comma separated list) -nm, -nomodels    Start chat with no models
-  -m model1,model2  Use specific models (comma separated list) -r,  -reply       User may respond after every model message -nu, -nouser      No user in chat, only models (Default) -to, -timeout     Set timeout to # seconds
+  -r,  -reply       User may respond after every model message (Default) -nu, -nouser      No user in chat, only models
+  -to, -timeout     Set timeout to # seconds
   -ts, -timestamp   Show Date and time for every message -se, -showempty   Show Empty messages (from timeouts)